Last post, I challenged myself after seconding an observation from Toby about discounts. Toby wrote:

 It should be here reiterated by this court that the practice of law is a profession not a business or skilled trade.
 While the elements of gain and service are present in both, the difference between a business and a profession is essentially that while the chief end of a trade or business is personal gain, the chief end of a profession is public service.
 It is the obligation of lawyers to preserve the heritage which is theirs as members of a time-honored profession, and to justify the confidence which the public reposes in them.
 It is the duty of the lawyer to make certain that commercialism is not allowed to debase the relationship of attorney and client.

-If you try to convince lawyers that the MacGuffins are also important, you are likely to trigger the distinct personality of professional issue spotters.
+If you try to convince lawyers to chase MacGuffins, you are likely to trigger the distinct personality of professional issue spotters.
 As has been discussed in previous posts (here and here), lawyers diverge from the general population on a few key psychological traits (studies from Dr. Larry Richard).
-By trying to persuade lawyers to focus on MacGuffins, you may encounter:
+By trying to persuade lawyers to focus on MacGuffins, you may encounter extreme instances of:

 Autonomy.
 Lawyers prefer to do things themselves and react poorly to being told what to do.
 Telling them that they should focus on something other than what they prefer/choose to focus on is a violation of their autonomy.
 So, too, is bringing in someone else to do it for them.